 Finding a Urinalysis Test

 During an in-office visit, your doctor may order a urinalysis and have you collect the sample in a specialized restroom equipped with cleaning wipes and specimen collection materials.
-Or, depending on the type of sample required, they may ask you to collect it at home and bring it into the office.
+Or, depending on the type of sample required, your health care provider might ask you to collect it at home and bring it into the office.

 Can I take the test at home?